Gangeyadeva: Last days

 Gangeyadeva installed a shivalinga at Piawan, which suggests that he was a Shaivite.

 Kalachuri records state that Gangeyadeva attained salvation under the Akshayavata (sacred banyan tree) at Prayaga.
 His hundred wives are said to have committed suicide by immolation on his funeral pyre.
 He was succeeded by his son Lakshmikarna (alias Karna).
-Karna's 1042 CE Varanasi inscription, issued on the occasion of his father's first annual shraddha (death anniversary ritual) suggests that Gangeyadeva died on 22 January 1041 CE.
+Karna's 1042 CE Varanasi inscription, issued on the occasion of his father's first annual shraddha (death anniversary ritual) suggests that Gangeyadeva died on 22 January 1041.

 Coinage

 Gangeyadeva issued coins featuring his name on one side, and a figure of goddess Lakshmi on the other side.
 This design was imitated by several north Indian dynasties.